 Get Good Grades

-I think this is pretty obvious, but your grades matter to colleges.
-The majority of colleges will focus on your sophomore and junior year grades, but schools will also look at your freshman and senior year grades .
+Focusing on making good grades is also crucial to your profile as a college applicant.
+The majority of colleges will focus on your sophomore and junior year grades, but schools will also look at your freshman and senior year grades.
 Also, your high school GPA is typically calculated from your grades from all four years of high school.
 Colleges view your high school GPA as a strong predictor of your potential for academic success in the future.

-You should try to maintain the mentality that every semester counts, and do as well as you can each year of high school.
-For inspiration and useful information, check out our article on how to get a 4.0 GPA and better grades .
+In general, you should try to maintain the mentality that every semester counts, and do as well as you can each year of high school.
+For inspiration and useful information, check out our article on how to get a 4.0 GPA and better grades.

 Excel in Extracurriculars

-.
 You should participate in extracurricular activities throughout high school.
-Colleges prefer to see a sustained commitment to your activities; it’s more impressive to do one activity for four years and continue to show growth in that activity than it is to do four activities for one year each.
+Colleges prefer to see a sustained commitment to your activities.
+It’s more impressive to do one activity for four years and continue to show growth in that activity than it is to do four different activities for one year each.

-Some students believe they need to be well-rounded and do a ton of extracurriculars; however, for college admissions, it may be more advantageous for you to develop a “spike” and exhibit excellence in a particular activity or field .
 Instead of playing every sport, writing for the school newspaper, participating in speech and debate, and joining student government, you may be better served to focus your extracurricular efforts on becoming a superstar field hockey player.
-Or, if you're passionate about science, you may want to spend your free time creating an award-winning project for science fair or competing in Science Olympiad.
+Or, if you're passionate about science, you may want to spend your free time creating an award-winning project for a science fair or competing in the Science Olympiad.

 Rock Your Standardized Tests

-Even though some colleges have minimized the importance of standardized tests in admissions, your standardized test scores are still a crucial component of your application to most colleges .
+Even though some colleges have minimized the importance of standardized tests in admissions, your standardized test scores are still a crucial component of your application to most colleges.
 It’s a good rule of thumb to start studying for the SAT/ACT during your sophomore year.
 Also, you may want to take the PSAT or PreACT during your sophomore year to familiarize yourself with standardized tests.

 To give yourself the best chance of reaching your target score and to decrease your stress level, we recommend first taking your SAT/ACT in the fall of your junior year.

-Before you apply to college, you need to know which colleges to apply to.
-You can start learning about colleges as early as your freshman year, especially if you want to get an idea of what you need to do to be a competitive applicant, but you should actively research colleges starting in your junior year at the latest .
+Before you apply to college, you need to know which colleges will be the best fit for you.
+You can start learning about colleges as early as your freshman year, especially if you want to get an idea of what you need to do to be a competitive applicant, but you should actively research colleges starting in your junior year at the latest.

-Use college search websites , finders , guidebooks , and ranking lists to help find college options.
-You can also use college fairs and tours to gain more exposure to different colleges and get a better idea of what you’re looking for in a school.
+Use college search websites, finders, guidebooks, and ranking lists to help find college options.
+You can also use college fairs and tours to gain more exposure to different colleges and get a better idea of the types of schools that are out there.

 Get Superb Recommendations

 Recommendations are also an important part of your college applications.
 Colleges often ask for anywhere from two to three letters of recommendation from a teacher, coach, or other mentor figure who can attest to your character as a student and person.
-To be prepared for this part of the college application process, you’ll want to research what constitutes a good recommendation and how to ask for a letter of recommendation .
+To be prepared for this part of the college application process, you’ll want to research what constitutes a good recommendation and how to ask for a letter of recommendation.

 It’s best to ask teachers to write your recommendations in the spring of your junior year if you want to get thoughtful and well-written letters.
-By asking early, you’ll be able to get your teachers to agree before they become inundated with requests during your senior year , and they’ll have more time to think about what they’re going to write.
+By asking early, you’ll be able to get your teachers to agree before they become inundated with requests during your senior year, and they’ll have more time to think about what they’re going to write.

 Also, for your reference, check out these recommendation letters that got a student admitted to Harvard and other Ivy League schools.